 Learn more about the process of forming a public power utility, also called municipalization.

 Public power utilities are not-for-profit entities that provide electricity to customers at the lowest rates.
-Homes powered by public power utilities pay 13 percent less than homes powered by private utilities.
+In Michigan, customers powered by public power utilities pay an average of 25% less than customers powered by private utilities.
 Businesses that get electricity from public power utilities also pay less than businesses that get electricity from private utilities.

 Customers of public power utilities lose power less often.
 Customers of a public power utility are likely to be without power for just 74 minutes a year, compared to customers of private utilities, who lose power for an average of 136 minutes a year — provided there are no major adverse events.